varunreddy1268/WatchTheRoad-Distracted-Driver-Detection/README.md

 - Keras
 - OpenCV
 - Flask (for website deployment)
-- HTML/CSS (for website development)
+- NodeJs,React(For front end web development)
 - Streamlit (for deploying the model)

 ### Skills: